Moddingus/Cohere/README.md

 Install the package using Swift Package Manager (SPM) by adding it as a dependency in your project's Package.swift file.

 ## Usage
-Import the Cohere API Swift Package in your Swift project and start get the API resonse from
+Import the Cohere API Swift Package in your project and get API resonses via the following methods.

 ### Classification
 This method generates makes a prediction about which label fits the specified text inputs best.